Bara brith

 Bara brith is a traditional Welsh tea bread flavoured with tea, dried fruits and spices.
+It is similar to fruitcake.

+It has been championed as a symbol of Welsh cookery by celebrity chefs such as Bryn Williams, especially in response to a decline in popularity in recent decades.
+In 2007, a survey showed that 36% of teenagers in Wales had never tried it, though far fewer were unaware of it, suggesting it still had a place of cultural significance even though supermarket chain Morrisons had removed their range from shelves a year earlier.

-A decrease in its popularity led to supermarket Morrisons removing it from their shelves in 2006, and a year later a survey showed that 36% of teenagers in Wales had never tried it.
-It has been subsequently championed by celebrity chefs such as Bryn Williams.
-Several variations on bara brith have been made, including changing it into a chocolate and into ice cream.
+Several variations on bara brith have been made, including changing it into a chocolate, sausages and even into ice cream.

 History

 Bara Brith derived its name from the Welsh language, bara meaning bread and brith translating as speckled.
-It is claimed to have been invented by a Welsh chef who added dried fruit and spices to a bread dough, creating the first version of the traditional Welsh tea loaf.
+It was traditionally made in farmhouses by adding fruit, sugar and spices to the basic bread dough to make a sweet treat for special occasions.
 It has subsequently been used as a colloquialism—to "over spice the Bara Brith" means to do something to excess.

 In 2006, British supermarket chain Morrisons withdrew Bara Brith from sale at 19 of its Wales-based stores.
 Complaints were issued in the Press, but the company insisted that the bread was removed because of lack of sales.
 A survey conducted by British supermarket chain Sainsbury's in 2007, showed that 36% of teenagers in Wales surveyed had never tried Bara Brith.
 When responses across the UK were viewed, some 85% of teenagers had never tried the traditional Welsh bread.

-Celebrity chef Phil Vickery cooked Bara Brith in Brynsiencyn, Anglesey, in 2011 for a segment on the ITV television series This Morning.
+Celebrity chef Phil Vickery baked Bara Brith in Brynsiencyn, Anglesey, in 2011 for a segment on the ITV television series This Morning.
 He used a traditional recipe which had been handed down to local chef Nerys Roberts through her family.
 Her bakery had previously supplied British supermarket chain Safeway with Bara Brith, before it was bought out by Morrisons.
 Beca Lyne-Pirkis baked a Bara Brith for one her entries during the fourth season of the BBC television series The Great British Bake Off in 2013.
 Although she based it on her grandmother's recipe, she found it difficult to complete within the three hours allocated for that round.
-But, it won praise from judges Paul Hollywood and Mary Berry.
+But it won praise from judges Paul Hollywood and Mary Berry.